rivera-bl/terraform-modules/terraform-aws-ec2-basic/README.md

 ![architecture](https://github.com/rivera-bl/[reponame]/blob/master/architecture.jpg?raw=true)
 ## Description

-A basic EC2 instance with sane defaults for when you need to test something asap.
-For example, if no subnet_id and vpc_id is specified, it will launch the instance in the first subnet of the default VPC.
+A basic EC2 instance with sane defaults for when you need to test something asap, not meant to be used in production.
+Sane defaults because if no subnet_id and vpc_id is specified, it will launch the instance in the subnets of the default VPC.

 ## Getting Started